-With that being said, I have a tendency to overdecorate.
+Nevertheless, I have a tendency to overdecorate.
 Like, really, really.

 Well, at least that’s the philosophy that I’m going with for the moment!
-So, I decided it would be best to use the KISS method, and you know, keep it simple with the bathroom decor.
+I decided it would be best to use the KISS method, and keep it simple with my obsession with DIY bathroom decor.

-Let’s get started.
+Let’s get started!

 Second, I truly believe that when you paint a board you should let it “cure” for a week prior to putting any vinyl on it.
 This will tremendously help you when you go to pull off your vinyl from your board.